Compare.com

+On March 27, 2023, Compare.com was acquired by comparison shopping website Insurify.
+However, its UK original investor retained a minority stake in the company.

 History

 Compare.com was launched in 2013 by Andrew Rose, with the majority of its financial backing from Admiral Group.
 Other investors include Mapfre, which owns 5.6% and White Mountains Insurance Group, the former owners of Esurance, which owns 18.4%.
 Diane Engelhardt, wife of former Admiral Group CEO Henry Englelhardt, owns 17% as a result of a fresh round of investment in November 2018.

 The company is currently led by Allie Feakins.

 When compare.com began delivering quotes to customers, they did so with partnerships with five carriers.
 As of March 4, 2016, compare.com works with over 60 carriers to deliver more insurance comparisons to customers.

 As of November 2018 Compare.com had received $185 million in total investment, making it one of the most well funded companies in the Insurtech category.

 Relationship with Google

 In January 2015, the New York Times revealed that Compare.com had formed a partnership with Google, offering them access to Compare.com's panel of carriers in exchange for a share of the royalties paid by the carrier.
 They join Coverhound and Bolt Solutions in partnering with Google's platform.

 Compare.com worked with Google Compare for the duration of their existence in the American car insurance comparison market, until Google Compare announced that they will be withdrawing their service from the market.